 Vitamin B12 is a hot issue when people first turn to the vegan lifestyle, and with good reason.

-When I switched to a plant-based diet, I only had a vague idea of what B12 was and what it was used by our bodies for.
-I just knew B vitamins were good for us!
+Most people only have a vague idea of what B12 is and what it is used by our bodies for.

 Vegans are generally unaware that the bioavailability of B12 from sources like spirulina is virtually non-existed, and that supplementation is advised.